Norman Carol

-Norman Carol (born July 1, 1928) is an American violinist and former concertmaster of the Philadelphia Orchestra for 29 years with conductors Eugene Ormandy, Riccardo Muti, and Wolfgang Sawallisch.
+Norman Carol (July 1, 1928 – April 28, 2024) was an American violinist.
+He was concertmaster of The Philadelphia Orchestra for 29 years with music directors Eugene Ormandy, Riccardo Muti, and Wolfgang Sawallisch.
 Stanisław Skrowaczewski's Violin Concerto was dedicated to and premiered by Carol with the Philadelphia Orchestra.
+Carol died on April 28, 2024, at the age of 95.

 Early life and education

 Carol was born in Philadelphia, Pennsylvania, to Russian immigrants Anna and Max Carol.
 He began his violin studies with Sascha Jacobinoff at 6 years of age.
 Carol gave his first concert of a Mozart concerto at the age of 9.
 At the age of 13 he was accepted at the Curtis Institute of Music where he studied under Efrem Zimbalist.
 In 1946 and 1947, Carol was the concertmaster of the student orchestra at Tanglewood.
 While at Tanglewood, he was concertmaster when Leonard Bernstein conducted the American premiere of Benjamin Britten's Peter Grimes.
 Serge Koussevitzky was in the audience at a different concert and heard Carol play Édouard Lalo's Symphonie Espagnole and after the concert asked if he would join the Boston Symphony in the first violin section.
 Carol was 17 years old at the time.